astronomer/docs/astro/create-and-link-connections.md

 ---
 sidebar_label: 'Create connections in Astro'
-title: 'Create Airflow connections in the Astro Cloud UI'
+title: 'Create Airflow connections in the Cloud UI'
 id: create-and-link-connections
 description: "Create Airflow connections and link them to multiple Deployments in the Astro Environment Manager."
 ---